WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Limited Themes and Plugins

 One of the first things you’ll notice is the lack of themes and plugins.
-Grav has a much smaller pool than WordPress, which boasts thousands of options.
+Grav has a much smaller pool of options than WordPress, which boasts thousands.

 If you thrive on customization, you might find this a bit restricting.
 Imagine wanting to give your site a fresh look but being stuck with minimal choices.
 That can be frustrating.